-After serving as the organization’s executive director since 2012, Randy Wong was named President by the HYS Board of Directors in 2018.
-Mr. Wong oversees all administrative, strategic planning, fundraising, educational, and operational aspects of the organization and is an alumnus of HYS.
+After serving as the organization’s executive director since 2012, Randy Wong was promoted to President by the HYS Board of Directors in 2018.
+Mr. Wong oversees all administrative, strategic planning, fundraising, educational, and operational aspects of the organization.

 A musician himself, Mr. Wong performs professionally in the Hawaii Symphony Orchestra.
 He studied classical double bass with Todd Seeber (Boston Symphony Orchestra) and Jeffrey Turner (Ret.
 Principal, Pittsburgh Symphony), jazz bass with Cecil McBee and Keala Kaumeheiwa, and further jazz studies with Michael Cain.
 He leads The Waitiki 7, an ensemble inspired by midcentury exotica music, and co-founded the label Pass Out Records.
 His music has been licensed for TV, film, performed by symphony orchestras, acclaimed by national press including Mother Jones, Giant Robot, JazzTimes, and NPR, and has topped college, world, and jazz radio charts.
 (Apple Music subscribers can find Waitiki’s music under Apple’s curated “Essential Exotica” playlist.)